m-bock/purescript-classless-arbitrary/README.md

 before we pass field specification to the `Arb.record` function, we just merge it with our manually defined subset of the spec and there we go.
-The inference is optimized in such a way that this even works if the types that you specify manually have no instances in for your type class.
-As you can see below, the int is generated by the type class that for char there's no instance so we have to merge it into the spec:
+The inference is optimized in such a way that this even works if the types that you specify manually have no instances for your type class.
+As you can see below, the integer is generated by the type class but for char there's no instance so we have to merge it into the spec:
 ```hs
 genAB :: Gen { a :: Int, b :: Char }